chuanqisun/htmaa-2025/src/posts/final-project/index.md

 We also have the gesture of plugging and unplugging, buttons on the hand units, and voice input/output.
 Combining these modalities, the device can support a wide range of interaction patterns.

-From a business perspective, this project demonstrated that we can prototype physical AI products with off-of-the-shelf microcontrollers and peripherals.
+From a business perspective, this project demonstrated that we can prototype physical AI products with off-the-shelf microcontrollers and peripherals.
 It gave me the confidence to design and build more Generative AI hardware going forward.